 SQN mixer – SQN 3M & SQN 4S IVe

-3 channel mixer with mono output created for the Nagra tape recorder.
-The SQN mixer has been used by countless journalists around the world and movie sound engineers… you’ve probably heard the SQN sound without even suspecting it!
+3-channel mixer with mono output designed for the Nagra tape recorder.
+The SQN mixer has been used by countless journalists and film engineers around the world… you’ve probably heard the SQN sound without even knowing it!

-Designed to withstand the worst treatment.
-Incredible quality preamps are an ideal complement to the DR100 when you’re looking for a special flavor.
-They also have the ability to handle heavy peaks without overloading, and the built-in analog limiter is often considered one of the best on portable equipment.
+Designed to withstand the harshest treatment.
+Incredibly high quality preamps are the ideal complement to the NAGRA LB when you’re looking for a special flavor.
+They’re also capable of handling large peaks without overload, and the built-in analog limiter is often considered one of the best on portable equipment.

-SQN 4s IVe is a Recent addition to my gear.
-This mixer work in stereo with all the qualities of SQN can bring to the sound.
-Now that’s open the door to Audio technica BP4025 and LOM Usi with top notch quality.
+The SQN 4s IVe is a recent addition to my rig.
+This mixer works in stereo with all the qualities that SQN can bring to the sound.
+It opens the door to Earsight and Audio technica BP4025 / AT4022 microphones with first-rate quality.

 A few of the links that I propose on this page are links affiliated with Thomann.de.
 The principle is that if you buy the equipment by clicking on the link.
 I get a very small commission that allows me to keep the website on the go, so you don’t pay more.
 You are free not to buy via this link or to buy where you want, I encourage you to check the prices on several websites to be sure to get the best price.